 Unrefined: Aside from filtering out impurities, unrefined avocado oil is left alone after extraction.
 Unrefined avocado oil is good for culinary use, whether cooking or drizzling over food.
 Its noticeable taste will only enhance your food.
 Unrefined avocado oil has a similar smoke point to olive oil (around 375°F).

 The health benefits of avocado oil are numerous.
-It’s high in beta carotene, protein, vitamins A, D, and E, and oleic acid.
+It’s high in beta carotene, protein, vitamins A, D, and E, potassium, and oleic acid.
 In fact, oleic acid, a heart-healthy fatty acid, makes up 70% of avocado oil and accounts for much of the oil’s nutritional content.

 Studies link avocado oil to reducing high cholesterol and high blood pressure.
 It’s also been proven to reduce joint inflammation in arthritis patients.
 Better yet, avocado oil can also help with the absorption of other nutrients, such as the carotenoids in carrots.